-Mental and intellectual development – According to Gandhi Ji, just as a child needs mother’s milk for physical development, in the same way, education is needed for mental development.
+Mental and intellectual development – According to Gandhi Ji, just as a child needs the mother’s milk for physical development, in the same way, education is needed for mental development.

 Personal and social development – Gandhi Ji emphasizes the development of individuals, society, and nations.
 Social development means that spiritual development is possible only by loving human beings in society and serving human beings.